 - Committed transmission network augmentations will be modelled in order to determine NSCAS needs.
-Projects that are well advanced but not yet committed, which may come within the NSCAS review periods, may be included in an NSCAS assessment as a sensitivity. - AEMO will consider any cost information provided by TNSPs and market participants. - AEMO will consider non-market ancillary services that will be active during the study period. - The impact of relevant control schemes will be incorporated in the assessment of the NSCAS needs. - AEMO contingency studies will start from a system normal configuration with all transmission network elements in service.
+Projects that are well advanced but not yet committed, which may come within the NSCAS review periods, may be included in an NSCAS assessment as a sensitivity. - AEMO will consider any cost information provided by MCPs and market participants. - AEMO will consider non-market ancillary services that will be active during the study period. - The impact of relevant control schemes will be incorporated in the assessment of the NSCAS needs. - AEMO contingency studies will start from a system normal configuration with all transmission network elements in service17.
 Individual generating units may be out of service as per expected market behaviour.
 From this starting point AEMO will assess whether the system can be maintained in a secure operating state.
-On a case by case basis AEMO may assess if the system can be returned to a secure operating state within 30 minutes of a credible contingency or protected event. - AEMO contingency studies will assume the worst-case plausible network conditions for the issues being assessed.
+On a case by case basis AEMO may assess if the system can be returned to a secure operating state within 30 minutes of a credible contingency event or protected event. - AEMO contingency studies will assume the worst-case plausible network conditions for the issues being assessed.
 For example, if a high voltage issue is most severe at minimum demand occurring at midday during a spring weekend, AEMO will study those network conditions.
-Where necessary, AEMO will apply thermal ratings that align with the time of day, time of year, and weather, that align with the network conditions being assessed. - When assessing the ability of the system to return to a secure operating state within 30 minutes of a credible contingency or protected event, AEMO may assume the initial event occurs during worst case plausible network conditions for the issues being assessed.
+Where necessary, AEMO will apply thermal ratings that align with the time of day, time of year, and weather, that align with the network conditions being assessed. - When assessing the ability of the system to return to a secure operating state within 30 minutes of a credible contingency event or protected event, AEMO may assume the initial event occurs during worst case plausible network conditions for the issues being assessed.
 AEMO may factor in the probability of the event occurring during these conditions when determining if there is an NSCAS need. - AEMO will conduct the NSCAS review by applying the planning assumption that one transmission line per region may be switched out of service in order to meet system security and reliability obligations such as addressing high voltage levels.
 Exceptions to this approach will include plausible network conditions which permit the assumption that more than one line may be switched in a region (or sub-region), or conversely plausible network conditions for which assuming pre-contingent switching of any transmission lines is not feasible.
 These exceptions would be subject to an appropriate assessment by AEMO of the risk associated with such an assumption, informed by the experience of the relevant AEMO and TNSP system operators.
+AEMO will conduct the NSCAS review by applying the planning assumption that no transmission line per region may be switched out of service before a credible contingency event in order to meet system security and reliability obligations such as addressing high voltage levels.
+Exceptions to this approach may include plausible network conditions which permit the assumption that one or more lines may be switched in a region (or sub-region), informed by the experience of the relevant AEMO and TNSP system operators.

-&lt;sup>17 Excluding elements that are out of service as part of the system normal configuration, for example to maintain system security.
+17 Excluding elements that are out of service as part of the system normal configuration, for example to maintain system security.